KAIST-AILab/SyncVSR/README.md

 # Or install dependencies for word-level VSR
 cd ./SyncVSR/LRW/video
 bash setup.sh

+# You may also install dependencies for landmark VSR, trainable on TPU devices.
+cd ./SyncVSR/LRW/landmark
+bash setup.sh

-# (optional) Install fairseq to use vq-wav2vec audio quantizer.
+# (Optional) Install fairseq to use vq-wav2vec audio quantizer.
 # We recommend to use quantized audio tokens at https://github.com/KAIST-AILab/SyncVSR/releases/tag/weight-audio-v1
 # Or use wav2vec 2.0's audio quantizer to avoid using fairseq.
 git clone https://github.com/pytorch/fairseq